khalido/blog/content/posts/PyConAu2019.md

 **takeaway:** molecular dynamics is hard.
 I liked how they simplified a very complex thing - proteins, viruses - to a simple system which they could model computationaly and hope it approximates the real thing.

-## Instant-feedback, instant-debugging Python coding
+## Instant feedback, instant-debugging Python coding

 > Building on Bret Victor’s famous ‘Inventing on Principle’ presentation, we look at writing Python where the code is instantly run and every line visualized after every single keystroke.
 There’s a future beyond the text-editor -> console-run loop and this is a taste of it. [#](https://2019.pycon-au.org/talks/instant-feedback-instant-debugging-python-coding)